 - Referring families to appropriate agencies when necessary to protect the right of students to receive the opportunity for a quality education.

-David McFerrin – River Ridge and Sequoyah Innovation Zones
+David McFerrin, LMSW - Creekview and Sequoyah Innovation Zones

 Dr. Tara Quinn-Schuldt has worked in the field of social work since 2003.
-Tara has experience in the development and implementation of a county-wide attendance protocol, acted as a guide in the reporting of child abuse and neglect, functioned as a liaison between school and the family, and provided school-based training on social service related topics.
-She also has a long history of coordinating with local community agencies, including the Department of Family and Children Services, the local Child Advocacy Center, the Department of Juvenile Justice, Juvenile Court, local mental health agencies and the like.
-Tara earned a Master’s degree in Early Childhood Development from the Erikson Institute, Chicago and a Master’s Degree in Social Work from Loyola University, Chicago.
-Tara also earned her Doctorate in General Psychology from Capella University.
+Tara has experience in the development and implementation of a county-wide attendance protocol, acted as a guide in the reporting of child abuse and neglect, functioned as a liaison between school and the family, and provided school-based trainings on social service-related topics.
+She also has a long history of coordinating with local community agencies including the Department of Children and Family Services, the local Child Advocacy Center, the Department of Juvenile Justice, Juvenile Court, local mental health agencies, and the like.
+Tara earned a Master’s degree in Early Childhood Development from the Erikson Institute, Chicago and a Master’s degree in Social Work from Loyola University Chicago.
+She also earned a PhD in General Psychology from Capella University.
 Tara is certified by the Georgia Department of Education in School Social Work and by the GA Composite Board as a Licensed Master Level Social Worker.

 Cherokee County Truancy Panel